CGaffey/cgaffey.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Thank you for your patience while I grow this site.
+:sparkles:   Thank you for your patience while I grow this site.  sparkles:

 <div class="row about-gallery mt-4">
   <div class="col-md-4 col-sm-12 mb-3">